shahilmalik/ResearchLens/README.md

 - Cascade delete: We use `ON DELETE CASCADE` in the database schema to automatically delete related rows when a row is deleted.
 This is useful to keep the database clean and avoid unused rows.
 - datatype JSON: We use the JSON data type to store the keywords of the documents in the database.
 This is convenient to store the keywords as a list of strings and query them easily.
 - Django ORM: In the main branch, we use Django's Object Relational Mapper (ORM) to interact with the database.
 This allows us to define the database schema using Python classes and provides a convenient way to query the database using Python objects.
 This is useful for large projects where you want to avoid writing raw SQL queries and instead use Python objects to interact with the database.
-However, for the purpose of this course and project, we also provide a version that uses raw SQL queries to interact with the database (see custom-queries branch).
+However, for the purpose of this course and project, we also provide a version that uses raw SQL queries to interact with the database (see main branch).